 Since Chemistry as a subject is central to the study of both physical and biological sciences, it offers a lot of scope to graduates in the discipline.
 While pursuing the Chemistry Honours course at Miranda House, many students are selected for summer training at the IITs and the Indian Institute of Science, Bangalore.
-A large number of Miranda House Chemistry graduates are pursuing post-graduate courses at the IITs and the IISc, Bangalore and some are also doing Ph.D. at top-ranking universities in the US, UK and Europe.
+A large number of Miranda House Chemistry graduates progress to pursue post-graduate courses at institutes of national eminence such as the IITs and the IISc, Bangalore, and further Ph.D. at top-ranking universities in the US, UK and Europe.
 Many Chemistry alumnae are engaged in research work at reputed pharmaceutical companies and research laboratories in India and abroad.
 The disciplined and analytical outlook acquired during the study of Chemistry helps graduates to excel in diverse fields such as Computer Programming, Ecology and Environment, Chartered Accountancy, Mass Communications, Management, Law and the Civil Services.

-Dr. Adarsh Gulati Dr. Madhulika Johri Verma Dr. Bani Roy Dr. Amrita Tripathi Sheikh Dr. Mallika Pathak Dr. Sharda Mahilkar Sonkar Ms. Nutan Rani Dr. Kalawati Saini Dr. Malti Sharma Dr. Smriti Sharma Bhatia Ms. Anita Kumari Ms. Anshika Lumb Dr. Deepti Rawat Dr. Poonam
+Dr. Adarsh Gulati Dr. Sharda Mahilkar Sonkar Dr. Smriti Sharma Bhatia

+Dr. Madhulika Johri Verma Dr. Kalawati Saini Dr. Poonam

+Dr. Bani Roy Ms. Nutan Rani Ms. Anshika Lumb

+Dr. Amrita Tripathi Sheikh Dr. Malti Sharma Dr. Deepti Rawat

+Dr. Mallika Pathak Ms. Anita Kumari